Preparations before taking a driving test in a DMV office

 - certificates verifying the course completion (if required).

-Other documents may vary depending on an applicant’s age and citizenship status as well as on specific requirements of each state.
-For example, foreigners who can’t provide SSN need to get a corresponding document from a social service office, while minors often have to present a separate parental consent in addition to the application form.
-Keep in mind that you won’t be allowed to take a DMV driving exam if you fail to provide all the required documents, so make sure that you carefully learned the list on an official website of your state.
+Other documents may vary depending on an applicant's age and citizenship status as well as on specific requirements of each state.
+For example, foreigners who can't provide SSN need to get a corresponding document from a social service office.
+At the same time, minors often have to present separate parental consent in addition to the application form.
+Finally, keep in mind that you won't be allowed to take a DMV driving exam if you fail to provide all the required documents, so make sure that you carefully learn the list on the official website of your state.

-Also, be ready to pay the required fees: they vary from state to state and may depend on DL duration of validity.
-Besides, some states specify separate fees for a knowledge test, learner’s permit, driving examination in DMV and DL, while others include all the above-mentioned fees into a single payment.
-Note that cash payment are not available in some DMV offices and you need to provide a document verifying the payment before you are allowed to DMV driving testing.
-Check this in advance, since there is no free driving test in official branches.
+Also, be ready to pay the required fees: they vary from state to state and may depend on the DL validity duration.
+Besides, some states specify separate fees for a knowledge test, learner's permit, and driving examination in DMV and DL.
+In contrast, others include all the above-mentioned fees in a single payment.
+Finally, note that cash payments are not available in some DMV offices, and you need to provide a document verifying the payment before allowing DMV driving testing.
+Check this in advance since official branches have no free driving test.

 One more question requires your attention in the preparatory phase – an appointment.
-Quite a few states allow taking DMV driver’s license test on a walk-in basis, while many DMV offices inform applicants about mandatory scheduling.
-Applicants can schedule their appointments via phone or online up to several months in advance.
+Quite a few states allow taking DMV driver's license test on a walk-in basis, while many DMV offices inform applicants about mandatory scheduling.
+As a result, applicants can schedule their appointments via phone or online up to several months in advance.
 This is quite helpful for those people who are nervous about their testing since they get a chance to psych themselves up.

-It is no use to wonder how to pass DMV driving test if you haven’t passed a knowledge test yet.
-If you have, you can skip this paragraph, otherwise, you need to get prepared to the testing in a proper way.
-Start from learning a Driver Handbook/Manual issued by your state, since traffic rules vary a little depending on a state.
+It is no use wondering how to pass the DMV driving test if you haven't passed a knowledge test yet.
+If you have, you can skip this paragraph.
+Otherwise, you need to get prepared for the testing in a proper way.
+Start by learning a Driver Handbook/Manual issued by your state since traffic rules vary a little depending on the state.
 Besides, one can find almost all information about DMV requirements in the guide, as well as descriptions of tests.
-The manuals can be found on state DMV websites or on associated websites offering DMV driving test online along with manuals and other useful information.
+The manuals can be found on state DMV websites or on associated websites offering DMV driving tests online, along with manuals and other helpful information.